 Who is it for?

 Online businesses use Less Accounting to create proposals and invoices and to bill clients.
-The system also calculates and manages payroll for employees.
+The system also calculates and manages employees’ payroll.

 Why is it awesome?